samtools/hts-specs/refget.md

 The policies and processes used to perform user authentication and authorization, and the means through which access tokens are issued, are beyond the scope of this API specification.
 GA4GH recommends the use of the OAuth 2.0 framework ([RFC 6749](https://tools.ietf.org/html/rfc6749)) for authentication and authorization.

 ## Checksum calculation
-The supported checksum algorithms are `MD5` (a 32 character HEX string) and a SHA-512 based system called `TRUNC512` (a 48 character HEX string, see later for details).
+The recommended checksum algorithms are `MD5` (a 32 character HEX string) and a SHA-512 based system called `ga4gh` (a base64 URL-safe string, see later for details).
 Servers MUST support sequence retrieval by one or more of these algorithms, and are encouraged to support all to maximize interoperability.
-To provide CRAM Reference Registry compatibility an implementation must support MD5.
+An older algorithm called `TRUNC512` existed in version 1.0.0 of refget but is now deprecated in favour of the GA4GH sequence checksum string.
+It is possible to translate between the `ga4gh` and `TRUNC512` systems however `TRUNC512` usage SHOULD be discouraged.

 When calculating the checksum for a sequence, all non-base symbols (\n, spaces, etc) must be removed and then uppercase the rest.
 The allowed alphabet for checksum calculation is uppercase ASCII (`0x41`-`0x5A` or `A-Z`).

 Resulting hexadecimal checksum strings shall be considered case insensitive.
 0xa is equivalent to 0xA.

 ## refget Checksum Algorithm
-The refget checksum algorithm is called `TRUNC512`.
-It is based and derived from work carried out by the GA4GH VMC group.
+The refget checksum algorithm is called `ga4gh`.
+It is based and derived from work carried out by the GA4GH VRS group.
 It is defined as follows:

 - SHA-512 digest of a sanitised sequence
-- A hex-encoding of the first 24 bytes of that digest resulting in a 48 character string
+- A base64 url encoding of the first 24 bytes of that digest
+- The addition of `SQ.` to the string

-Services may also implement the VMC URL safe representation of a truncated SHA-512 string. `TRUNC512` is compatible with the VMC specification through reformatting of the input string.

-See later in this specification for implementation details of the TRUNC512 algorithm and conversion between TRUNC512 and VMC.
+Services may also implement the older `TRUNC512` representation of a truncated SHA-512 digest and is compatible with the above `ga4gh` string.
+See later in this specification for implementation details of the TRUNC512 algorithm and conversion between `ga4gh` and `TRUNC512`.

+A `ga4gh` digest of `ACGT` MUST result in the string `SQ.aKF498dAxcJAqme6QYQ7EZ07-fiw8Kw2`.

+## Namespace of the checksums

+The requested checksum can optionally be prefixed with a namespace describing the type of algorithm being used.
+For example using md5 `md5:6aef897c3d6ff0c78aff06ac189178dd` and `6aef897c3d6ff0c78aff06ac189178dd` should return the same sequence and using ga4gh `ga4gh:SQ.aKF498dAxcJAqme6QYQ7EZ07-fiw8Kw2` and `SQ.aKF498dAxcJAqme6QYQ7EZ07-fiw8Kw2` should also return the same sequence.

+## Unique Identifiers
+Refget optionally allows the use of namespaced identifiers in place of the digest.
+The identifier prefixed by a namespace to form a CURIE for example:

+`insdc:CM000663.2`

+It is recommended that each namespaced identifier be unique within the refget implementation but if it does not resolve to a single sequence the server must respond with either:
+ - code 300: `multiple choices` providing a list of identifiers or sequence digests that correspond to the request
+ - code 409: `conflict` indicating a conflict that cannot be resolved.

 ## CORS
 Cross-origin resource sharing (CORS) is an essential technique used to overcome the same origin content policy seen in browsers.
 This policy restricts a webpage from making a request to another website and leaking potentially sensitive information.
 However the same origin policy is a barrier to using open APIs.
 GA4GH open API implementers should enable CORS to an acceptable level as defined by their internal policy.
 For any public API implementations should allow requests from any server.